scipy-lectures/scientific-python-lectures/intro/scipy.rst

         - Variables can be restricted to :math:`-2 < x < 2` and :math:`-1 < y < 1`.
         - Use :func:`numpy.meshgrid` and :func:`pylab.imshow` to find visually the
           regions.
-        - Use :func:`scipy.optimize.fmin_bfgs` or another multi-dimensional
+        - Use :func:`scipy.optimize.minimize`, optionally trying out
-          minimizer.
+          several of its `methods'.

     How many global minima are there, and what is the function value at those points?
 What happens for an initial guess of :math:`(x, y) = (0, 0)` ?